 The Philadelphia Phillies drafted Hawk in sixth round of the 1997 Major League Baseball amateur draft.
 He began his professional career with the Batavia Muckdogs in the New York-Penn League.
 He was quickly promoted to Piedmont of the Class A South Atlantic League.
 In 1998 Jacquez played Class A with the Clearwater Phillies in the Florida State League.
 In 1999, he pitched for Class AA Reading Phillies and AAA Scranton Wilkes-Barre Red Barons.
 Hawk started the 2000 season back at AA Reading, but after posting a 2.96 ERA in 13 games, he returned to AAA Scranton/Wilkes-Barre.
 As a reliever with the AAA Red Barons, he posted a 5-1 record with four saves and a 1.98 ERA in 35 games.
 In early September, Jacquez got his call to the big leagues.
 In 2001, the Phillies reassigned Jacquez to minor-league camp and although he went 10-6 with 3.13 ERA in 33 games, he spent the full year at Class AAA Scranton/Wilkes-Barre.
 In January 2002, the Phillies removed Hawk from the 40-man roster and within a few days the Chicago White Sox added him to their 40-man roster.
 That year Hawk had season ending Tommy John surgery.
 After returning from his operation in June 2003 – an 11 month recovery – Hawk went to Great Falls, Montana, in the Pioneer Rookie League on rehab assignment.
 He returned to AAA Charlotte in July, starting once in 13 games over the remainder of the season.
 That October, the White Sox granted him free agency.
 In January 2004, Jacquez signed as a free agent with the Baltimore Orioles organization and started the season with AA and became part of the bullpen for the Bowie Baysox.
 Due to shoulder injury, Hawk retired from professional baseball in 2004.

-Currently, his studies provide him with a sound understanding of biomechanics, kinesiology, video-based analysis techniques and eastern philosophy.
+Currently, his studies provide him with a sound understanding of biomechanics, kinesiology, sports medicine, video-based analysis techniques, and eastern philosophy.
 He is an active practitioner of meditation wellness programs from The Art of Living Foundation.
 His father, Pat Jacquez is current pitching coach for St. Mary's High School in Stockton, and played professional baseball and pitched in the Major Leagues for the Chicago White Sox.

 •The National Association of Sports Medicine (NASM)